Working with scikit-image

 Loading images with imageio: Pixel type and depth

-are stored as 8-bit integer numbers that can take values in the range
+stored as 8-bit integer numbers that can take values in the range 0-255.

-0-255.
-However, pixel values may also be stored with other types and
+However, pixel values may also be stored with other types and ranges.

-ranges.
-For example, some scikit-image functions return the pixel values
+For example, some scikit-image functions return the pixel values as

-as floating point numbers in the range 0-1.
-The type and range of the
+floating point numbers in the range 0-1.
+The type and range of the pixel

-pixel values are important for the colorscale when plotting, and for
+values are important for the colorscale when plotting, and for masking

-you are unsure about the type of the pixel values, you can inspect it
+unsure about the type of the pixel values, you can inspect it with

 indicating 8-bit integer